illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-build-a-vault-template/Readme.md

 Since we are working on a platform and operating on Cloud Native principles, each time you launch instances, they will get a potentially new set of IP addresses.
 Each virtual machine instance will have three IP addresses, one on each network.

-* 192.168.172.0/24
+* 192.168.192.0/22
   * This is the *public* network and routable inside the IIT Network or externally via the VPN.
   * Each IP address has an associated FQDN based in the last octet
-  * Example, if you IP address is 192.168.172.75 - then your FQDN is system75.rice.iit.edu
+  * Example, if you IP address is 192.168.192.75 - then your FQDN is system22h075.rice.iit.edu
 * 10.0.0.0/16
   * This is the non-routable network for running the Ubuntu package manger to get localized updates (not over the external network)
   * This IP is ephemeral and is assigned by DHCP
 * 10.110.0.0/16
   * This is the non-routable network used for service and application discovery
   * Using [consul](https://consul/io "webpage for consul service discovery") and the gossip protocol each instance is assigned an ephemeral DHCP IP address.
-  * This IP is registered with the consul server and all the other nodes and will automatically resolve to the variable: `frontend-yourinitials`.service.consul
+  * This IP is registered with the consul server and all the other nodes and will automatically resolve to the variable: `frontend-team00.service.consul`
     * You can run the command from your instance CLI: `consul catalog nodes`
   * This allows you to connect your frontend and backend without having to know any IP address or hard code IP addresses
   * This is how cloud native and how applications are deployed